Neonatal Med Search

 Manuscripts are sent to three relevant referees to review the content.
 The editor selects the referees.
 The results of the reviews will be classified as follows:

-Accepted: the manuscript will be forwarded to the publisher without further corrections.
+Accepted: The manuscript will be forwarded to the publisher without further corrections.

-Minor revisions: the author should address the reviewers’ comments, which will be checked by the reviewers before being sent to the publisher.
+Minor revisions: The author should address the reviewers’ comments, which will be checked by the reviewers before being sent to the publisher.

-Major revisions: the author should address the comments from the reviewers and make the appropriate corrections, which will then be checked by the three reviewers.
+Major revisions: The author should address the comments from the reviewers and make the appropriate corrections, which will then be checked by the three reviewers.

-Rejection: if one of the three reviewers rejects the manuscript, the final decision will be made by the editorial committee.
+Rejection: If one of the three reviewers rejects the manuscript, the final decision will be made by the editorial committee.

-Consultation: review of the manuscript will be done through consultation with subcommittees and subspecialties.
+Consultation: Review of the manuscript will be done through consultation with subcommittees and subspecialties.

 <REVISION OF PROOFS AND PUBLICATION>